 Lane Keeping Assist System (LKAS) is offered as part of Honda Sensing inside vehicles like the Honda Civic.
-It alerts you if you begin to drift from your lane, and works with other Honda Sensing systems to help you stay safe on Denver roads.
+It alerts you if you begin to drift from your lane, and works with other Honda Sensing systems to help you stay safe on Louisville roads.
 Learn more about what Lane Keeping Assist does and how it works on new Honda vehicles below!

 How Does Lane Keep Assist Work?